 See how secure your school's cloud platform really is:

-Fintan is the Cloud Services and Office365 Lead at Wriggle Learning.
-With over 20 years’ experience delivering software solutions for teaching and learning, Fintan helps customers securely setup, manage and get the best use from the Office365 suite and Cloud Services for education.
+Wriggle's Cloud Services and Office365 engineers at Wriggle Learning have over 20 years’ experience delivering software solutions for teaching and learning, Fintan helps customers securely setup, manage and get the best use from the Office365 suite and Cloud Services for education.

-Is your school’s Office 365 platform set up safely and ready for the new academic year?
+Is your school’s Office 365 platform set up safely and ready for the academic year ahead?

 Talk to one of our experts today to get your school’s security settings in order.